Jaccouille/dow2-texture-painter/README.md

 destination directory, the name of the colored files will be the same as the original one, if input & output file have the same format, the output will overwrite the original diffuse texture.
 Batch edit tool does not process subfolder.
+Batch edit only works for diffuse texture ending with "_dif", such as {unit_name}_dif.dds, because it's the name format for Dawn of War 2 diffuse texture.

 ## Developing
 From the root directory: